Get Tech Tips

 As the evening approaches on this All Hallow's Eve, Reformation Day, or Halloween (depending on your preference), let us take a moment to focus on some of the truly terrifying elements of our trade—because the scariest stories are TRUE.

 Real Ghost Stories

-The year was 1921 and a wealthy family purchased a new home in quiet part of town.
-It was a large, old building and the family was excited to live in such a majestic home.
+The year was 1921, and a wealthy family purchased a new home in a quiet part of town.
+It was a large, old building, and the family was excited to live in such a majestic home.

 “One morning, I heard footsteps in the room over my head.
 I hurried up the stairs.
 To my surprise, the room was empty.
 I passed into the next and then into all the rooms on that floor, and then to the floor above to find that I was the only person in that part of the house.
 Sometimes after I’ve gone to bed, the noises from the store room are tremendous, as if furniture was being piled against the door, as if china was being moved about, and occasionally a long and fearful sigh or wail.